julio-cfa/julio-cfa.github.io/blog/write-ups/sherlocks-unit42.md

 ## Introduction

 <p>Unit42 is a "Very Easy" incident response challenge on HackTheBox.
-We have the following scenario: "In this Sherlock, you will familiarize yourself with Sysmon logs and various useful EventIDs for identifying and analyzing malicious activities on a Windows system.
+We have the following scenario:</p>

+> In this Sherlock, you will familiarize yourself with Sysmon logs and various useful EventIDs for identifying and analyzing malicious activities on a Windows system.
 Palo Alto's Unit42 recently conducted research on an UltraVNC campaign, wherein attackers utilized a backdoored version of UltraVNC to maintain access to systems.
-This lab is inspired by that campaign and guides participants through the initial access stage of the campaign."</p>
+This lab is inspired by that campaign and guides participants through the initial access stage of the campaign."

 <p>For this challenge, we need to download a file called <custom-code>unit42.zip</custom-code>.
 After decompressing it, we get a file called <custom-code>Microsoft-Windows-Sysmon-Operational.evtx</custom-code>.</p>

 ## Questions